the-crypt-keeper/tldw/README.md

 - If you're reading this, then you're already on the latest version, so you can just update the config file and you'll be good to go.
 </details>

-### [Public Demo on HuggingFace Spaces](https://huggingface.co/spaces/oceansweep/Vid-Summarizer/?__theme=dark)- Demo is now working!
+### [Public Demo on HuggingFace Spaces](https://huggingface.co/spaces/oceansweep/Vid-Summarizer/?__theme=dark)- Demo is not working!
-- (I have no idea when it started working...
-Checked the other day and it was rendering properly...
-New issue is my HF API keys keep expiring?
-Not really sure what's going on there.)
+- Demo is not currently working and is being fixed.
+Please use the local version for now.
 <details>
 <summary>Public Demo Info</summary>